-U.S. FDA outlines plan to speed rare disease drug reviews
+FDA outlines plan to speed rare disease drug designation

 | WASHINGTON

-WASHINGTON The U.S. Food and Drug Administration plans to reorganize its drug review staff and create a SWAT team to eliminate a backlog of drugs for rare diseases and speed reviews of future applications, it said on Thursday.
+WASHINGTON The U.S. Food and Drug Administration plans to reorganize its drug review staff and create a SWAT team to eliminate a backlog of requests for rare disease drug designation, it said on Thursday.

 The agency plans to deploy a team of senior reviewers with expertise in drugs to treat diseases with 200,000 patients or fewer, known as orphan drugs.

-The goal will be to eliminate a backlog of 200 orphan drugs, starting with the oldest.
+The goal will be to eliminate a backlog of 200 orphan drug designation requests, starting with the oldest.
 The agency aims to clear the backlog by mid-September.

 Pharmaceutical companies have become increasingly interested in developing orphan drugs since they can command prices in the hundreds of thousands of dollars.